-acknowledged that all the Committee members satisfied at least one of the following requirements: (i) adequate experience in the accounting and financial fields; and (ii) adequate experience in the risk management area.
+At the time of appointment, the Board acknowledged that all the Committee members satisfied at least one of the following requirements: (i) adequate experience in the accounting and financial fields; and (ii) adequate experience in the risk management

 Subject to the foregoing, when the Control and Risk Committee meets to decide upon the most significant related party transactions (c.f. paragraph "Tasks" below), it consists of three independent, non-executive Directors and, therefore, the non-independent member, Director Fabrizio Palermo, is replaced by the non-executive and independent Director Gianfranco Agostinetto, whom the Board of Directors selected at the meeting of 8 June 2016.
-The meetings of the Control and Risk Committee are attended by the Chairman of the Board of Statutory Auditors or a Standing Auditor appointed by the latter.
-The Chairman of the Board of Directors, (also acting as Director in charge of the ICRMS), the CEO and the Head of Internal Auditing may also attend.
+The meetings of the Control and Risk Committee are attended by the Chairperson of the Board of Statutory Auditors or a Standing Auditor appointed by the latter.
+The Chairperson of the Board of Directors, (also acting as Director in charge of the ICRMS), the CEO and the Head of Internal Auditing may also attend.
 The other Auditors and - at the Committee's invitation - other persons including other members of the Board or people belonging to the company structure may also attend these meetings, to provide information on and to assess (within their respective competencies) the individual items on the agenda.

-The Control and Risk Committee tasked with supporting the Board of Directors - by adequate investigative activities including consultative and proposal powers - in its assessments and decisions related to the ICRMS and related to the approval of periodic financial reports.
-The Committee submits its opinion in advance to the Board, on the following:
+The Control and Risk Committee tasked with supporting the Board of Directors - by adequate investigative activities including consultative and proposal powers - in its assessments and decisions related to the ICRMS and related to the approval of periodic